microsoft/qlib/README.md

 With Qlib, you can easily try your ideas to create better Quant investment strategies.

-For more details, you can find our preprint paper "Qlib: An AI-oriented Quantitative Investment Platform" here https://arxiv.org/abs/2009.11189.
+For more details, you can find our paper "Qlib: An AI-oriented Quantitative Investment Platform" [here](https://arxiv.org/abs/2009.11189).

 - [Framework of Qlib](#framework-of-qlib)